benjge123/concussion-risk-factors-ml/README.md

 15. No surprise, it has the same r^2.
 Standard deviation for the RF model went from 0.62->0.08 when compared with the DT model so that's an improvement.
 16. Started on polynomial regression to help see the bias-variance tradeoff and find what degree polynomial results in the best polynomial regression.
 17. Got stuck on if my polynomial regression model is correct.
+18. Finished my LOOCV function, i think.
+Have yet to test it.
+19. Got a new laptop, do I need to add this laptop to GitHub or something?

 12. I just realized that you recommend I create a separate file with plots from my models, right?